aws-samples/scp-management-reference-architecture/README.md

 ## Handling OU restructures

-1. Re-run the `generate_scp_ou_structure_and_import.py` script and modify as necessary to align SCPs to the new structure.
+1. Re-run the `generate_scp_ou_structure_and_import.py --skip-import-creation --skip-customer-scp-refresh` script and modify as necessary to align SCPs to the new structure.

+2. Alternatively, if you are using GitHub Actions, you can use the `update_scp_ou_structure.yaml` workflow file to run a daily task to refresh the representation of your OU/account structure.
+This will add/remove any OUs/accounts and commit any changes to a PR that you can approve.

 # Initial Implementation Steps